abinit/abinit/doc/developers/new_testsuite.md

   *tester.py* is the main test driver.
 It browses the data tree and use the configuration to run tests on Abinit output.
 It produces an __Issue__ list that will be used by *fldiff.py* to produce the report.

+### Add a new parameter
+To have the parser recognise a new token as a parameter one should edit the *~abinit/tests/pymods/conf_parser.py*.

+The `conf_parser` variable in this file have a method `parameter` to register a new parameter.
+Arguments are the following:

+- `token`: mandatory, the name used in configuration for this parameter
+- `default`: optional (`None`), the default value used when the parameter is not available in the configuration.
+- `value_type`: optional (`float`), the expected type of the value found in the configuration.
+- `inherited`: optional (`True`), whether or not an explicit value in the configuration should be propagated to deeper levels.

+### Adding a constraint
+To have the parser recognise a new token as a constraint one should also edit the *~abinit/tests/pymods/conf_parser.py*.

+`conf_parser` have a method `constraint` to register a new constraint It is supposed to be used as a decorator that takes arguments.
+The arguments are all optional and are the following:

+- `value_type`: (`float`) the expected type of the value found in the configuration.
+- `inherited`: (`True`), whether or not the constraint should be propagated to deeper levels.
+- `apply_to`: (`'number'`), the type of data this constraint can be applied to.
+  This can be a type or one of the special strings (`'number'`, `'real'`, `'integer'`, `'complex'`, `'Array'` (refer to numpy arrays), `'this'`) `'this'` is used when the constraint should be applied to the structure where it is defined and not be inherited.
+- `use_params`: (`[]`) a list of names of parameters to be passed as argument to the test function.
+- `exclude`: (`set()`) a set of names of constraints that should not be applied when this one is.

+The decorated function contains the actual test code.
+It should return `True` if the test succeed and either `False` or an instance of `FailDetail` if the test failed.
+If the test is simple enougth one should use `False`.
+However if the test is compound of several non-trivial checks `FailDetail` come in handy to tell the user which part failed.
+Use `FailDetail('some explanations')` to provide details about the failure.

 ## Coding rules